oliverfurtak/MyfirstRep/README.md

-# Second complete makeover of my file
+# Lets remove the changes from MacBook branch
 We need to change the text in here
 I will edit this line here

-## This is a HUGE change
+## This is a normal heading
 Another explanation

-# HUGE Headline
+# Sub-Headline
 Another explanation

-# Second HUGE Headline
+Normal Text not to be confused.
-I will have a lot of other new text in this paragraph.
+We aded a normal text you can rely on.